macro-dadt/ezkanji/Pods/GRDB.swift/README.md

-// Fetch a 'produced' column, and consume a 'consumed' column: let adapter = ColumnMapping(["consumed": "produced"]) let row = try Row.fetchOne(db, "SELECT 'Hello' AS produced", adapter: adapter)! row.value(named: "consumed") // "Hello" row.value(named: "produced") // nil
+// Fetch a 'produced' column, and consume a 'consumed' column: let adapter = ColumnMapping(["consumed": "produced"]) let row = try Row.fetchOne(db, "SELECT 'Hello' AS produced", adapter: adapter)! row["consumed"] // "Hello" row["produced"] // nil
 ```

-Row adapters are values that adopt the [RowAdapter](http://groue.github.io/GRDB.swift/docs/1.3/Protocols/RowAdapter.html) protocol.
+Row adapters are values that adopt the [RowAdapter](http://groue.github.io/GRDB.swift/docs/2.4/Protocols/RowAdapter.html) protocol.
 You can implement your own custom adapters ([**:fire: EXPERIMENTAL**](#what-are-experimental-features)), or use one of the four built-in adapters:

 ### ColumnMapping